AltBeacon/android-beacon-library/lib/scripts/Readme.md

  - Finally, the code generates a scatter plot of the raw data points (`xData` and `yData`) and overlays the fitted curve based on the `fittedParameters`.
 The plot is displayed using `matplotlib.pyplot` and then closed.

  - Overall, this code performs a curve-fitting analysis on economic data, finds the best-fit curve using a genetic algorithm and curve_fit, and visualizes the results through a scatter plot.

+## Excel Sheet

+- The provided Excel sheet serves as a reference tool for comparing and analyzing distance values based on measured RSSI (Received Signal Strength Indication) values.
+It is designed to work in conjunction with the script mentioned earlier to obtain the coefficients required for the distance comparison.

+ - The Excel sheet allows users to input the necessary data, including the measured RSSI values and corresponding distance values.
+These values are typically obtained from experimental measurements or data collection processes.

+ - Once the data is entered into the Excel sheet, the script mentioned earlier comes into play.
+It uses the curve fitting algorithm to find the best-fit curve that approximates the relationship between RSSI values and distances.
+By fitting the data to a mathematical equation, the script determines the coefficients that provide the closest match to the observed data.

+ - These coefficients are then obtained from the script and can be manually entered into the Excel sheet.
+By doing so, the Excel sheet can utilize the coefficients to calculate and display the estimated distances corresponding to new or additional RSSI values.